fennel-ai/client/docs/pages/concepts/dataset.md

 <pre snippet="datasets/datasets#dataset_version"></pre>

-Increasing the version of a dataset can be accompanied with any other changes - changing schema, changing source, change pipeline code etc. In either scenario, Fennel recomputes the full dataset when the version is incremented.
+Increasing the version of a dataset can be accompanied with any other changes - changing schema, changing source, change pipeline code, adding/removing index etc.
+In either scenario, Fennel recomputes the full dataset when the version is incremented.

 The version of a dataset also captures all its ancestry graph.
 In other words, when the version of a dataset is incremented, the version of all downstream